Top 7 Reasons to Start Investing Early

 7. Starting to invest early can lead to early retirement

-Investig early can have another benefit in a shorter time-an early retirement.
-With estimates saying that people need $1 million to retire, investing early can help people have
+Investing early can have another benefit in a shorter time-an early retirement.
+With estimates saying that people need $1 million to retire, investing early can help people have more financial freedom.

 For some young people, the FIRE( financial independence, retire early) movement is an enticement to start investing early.
 Many people have found success by making wise investments to retire early.